Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 How to propagate Dracaena (my method):

 1. Make your cut: Use clean, sharp scissors.
-Cut the top of the plant at a 45-degree angle, including at least 2-3 leaf nodes
+Cut the top of the plant at a 45° angle, including at least 2–3 leaf nodes.

-4. Plant when ready: Once roots are about 1-2 inches long, plant in well-draining soil
+4. Plant when ready: Once roots are 1–2 inches long, pot up in well-draining soil.

-Don’t worry about the mother plant — new growth will sprout from the nodes just below where you cut.
+Don’t worry about the mother plant — new growth will sprout from the nodes just below your cut.
 My original plant now has two new branches!

 My Dracaena Journey: From Struggling to Thriving